|Sales & Marketing|

 We are currently able to locate over 140 TransTech Merchant Group complaints on this and other consumer protection websites, many of which outright accuse the company of being nothing more than a scam or a ripoff.
-This is a high number of complaints for the company’s size and time in business, and these complaints are being filed both from dissatisfied business owners and former agents/employees.
+This is a high number of complaints for the company’s size and time in business, and these complaints are being filed both by dissatisfied business owners and by former agents/employees.

-On the merchant side, many are reporting being misled by agents during the account setup process, surprise over unexpected fees, and unauthorized debits from their bank accounts.
+On the merchant side, many are reporting deception by agents during the account setup process, surprise over unexpected fees, and unauthorized debits from their bank accounts.
 There are several complaints specifically mentioning predatory equipment leases that include high monthly fees and five-year non-cancellable lease terms.
 A few merchants even reported paying $5,000-$6,000 in lease fees for equipment that would have cost $200-$300 to buy at retail.
 This reviewer was especially struck by the numerous unprofessional complaint rebuttals from TransTech Merchant Group.
 In several instances, TransTech’s rebuttals are rude, attack the merchant, accuse the merchant of ignorance, and carry an overall air of condescension.

 As for the former agents and employees, there are many complaints of being misled by TransTech Merchant Group recruiters and management.
 A few agents detailed their experiences of being “lured in” with promises of high quality leads only to show up for most of their appointments completely unexpected.
-Several agents stated that they incurred costs in travel and supplies that were never recuperated.
+Several agents stated that they incurred costs in travel and supplies that were never recovered.

 |Key Points – BBB Report|